svonhauske/Interaction-Design-in-The-Wild/README.md

 Results:

-People found it fun and interesting.
+People found this fun and interesting.
 They really liked being able to control it with their finger.
-They could hear a slight change in volume when rotating the ear towards a sound, but the motor and friction produced too much noise.
+It did make them realize how hard it is to focus and pinpoint a sound in general, but even more when several things were happening around them.In terms of the volume, they could hear a slight change when rotating the ear towards a sound, but the motor and friction produced too much noise.

 Ideally, this would be made out of nylon or with bearings to reduce friction and noise.
 The ear pinna is modeled after a small sized red fox ear, but maybe testing out larger sizes would make the effect greater.